D-Robotics/rdk_doc_en/docs/toolchain_development/beginner.md

 :::tip Tip
   1. If you need more examples of public model conversion, you can execute the command: ``wget -c ftp://xj3ftp@vrftp.horizon.ai/model_convert_sample/horizon_model_convert_sample.tar.gz --ftp-password=xj3ftp@123$%`` to obtain them.
-  2. Horizon also provides a Docker image that supports model conversion.
+  2. D-Robotics also provides a Docker image that supports model conversion.
 If you need to use the Docker environment, please read the [**Intermediate Guide-Using Docker Environment**](./intermediate/environment_config#using-docker-environment) section.-
 :::

   2. Create the model conversion environment: